TNolan01/sega_megadrive/readme.md

 * DesignCourse: Youtube channel which I watched to study CSS Grid. https://youtu.be/bam83Xv4VMA
 * W3 Schools: Search guide on various topics. https://www.w3schools.com/css/
 * Code Institute 'Loving Running' Project: Used the gallery html structure as demostrated in Loving Running, also used the associated Read Me file as a guide.
-* A little help from Slack.
+* A little help from Slack searches.

 #### Content:
 * Text on the index_html based on Wikipedia based under a search for 'console war' https://en.wikipedia.org/wiki/Console_war.
 * Images from index_html are from wikipedia.
 * The book 'Console Wars' by Blake J Harris must also be referenced as its largely where the Wikipedia content comes from. https://en.wikipedia.org/wiki/Console_Wars_(book).
-* All the images in the gallery were sourced from Cover Century. https://www.covercentury.com/index.php?p=genesiscovers
+* All the images in the gallery were sourced from Cover Century. https://www.covercentury.com/index.php?p=genesiscovers.
 * I used two GIF's from Tenor.com. https://tenor.com/search/sega-gifs
+* The background image on the index.html came from https://images7.alphacoders.com/866/thumb-1920-866932.png.

 #### Styling:
 * Icon images on header and footer are from Font Awesome. https://fontawesome.com/